sryojhan/knights-travails/README.md

 The core logic is implemented in JavaScript.
 Each square is treated as a node, and the knight's potential moves are edges in the graph.
 By using BFS, we explore all positions in increasing distance from the starting point.
 Once the destination is reached, we backtrack through the `parent` references to reconstruct the shortest path.

-> 💡 You can paste your implementation here.

 ```js
 const CalculateTravailPath = function (origin, destination) {